Courtney Bailey, RYT, TIYTTIYT Faculty & DEI Education Consultant

 Favorite quote: “Reason’s last step is the recognition that there is an infinite number of things which are beyond it.” – Blaise Pascal

 Genevieve is a Certified Yoga Therapist (C-IAYT), through the International Association of Yoga Therapy; she is also certified through Yoga Alliance as an ERYT500, Children’s Yoga Teacher (RCYT) and a Prenatal Yoga Teacher (RPYT).
 Genevieve is currently collaborating in a research project studying symptom reduction and autonomic regulation with the use of contemplative practices in a trauma treatment protocol.
 Genevieve’s professional background as an environmental research scientist (biochemistry) in the University system, before transitioning to full-time Yoga Therapy practice is evident in her approach to yoga therapy.
 Her teaching serves as an accessible bridge between the ancient teachings of Yoga and modern medical sciences.
-Genevieve is a faculty member of 1) Amala Foundation’s Community Facilitator Teacher Training- Community development for Social Justice, 2) Inner Peace Yoga Therapy and 3) Is a mentor in Kripalu’s Integrative Yoga Therapy Yoga Therapy Internship program.
 She is the Founder/Director of OAP, a 501(c)3 nonprofit organization that offers Trauma Informed self-regulatory skills training to people who work in social services and/or values-based collective action initiatives.
-She is the creator of the Overcome Clinic: A Holistic and Natural Approach, an evidence based program offered since 2009, now offered throughout the US, Canada & México by 400+ facilitators.
+She is the Founding developer of the “Overcome!
+Clinic: A Holistic and Natural Approach,” an evidence based program offered since 2009, now offered throughout the US, Canada & México by 400+ facilitators.
 Her Trauma Informed Yoga Therapy work is extensive with a focus in addiction/chemical dependency recovery, social anxiety, chronic pain, Alzheimer’s/dementia and grief/loss.
 Genevieve and her husband reside in Austin, Texas; they have five wonderful grown children.